 If you’ve ever been in need of a root canal, you may have heard your dentist talk about dental crowns.
 But what’s the difference between a root canal and crown?
-And when you need an affordable root canal in Phoenix, what do you need to know about these procedures?
+And when you are looking for a dentist in Phoenix that can provide this service, what do you need to know about these procedures?

 When the inner “pulp” of a tooth becomes infected due to damage or decay, you may be in need of a root canal.
 This is a procedure where the dentist will remove the infected pulp, clean out the tooth, and refill and seal the tooth.
 Part of that sealing process includes capping the tooth with a crown.

 Root canals almost always require a dental crown.

 This is because during a root canal treatment, the dentist will grind down the original crown of your tooth to treat the infected pulp in the roots of your tooth.
 A dental crown is placed on top of the tooth that has been treated with a root canal so it can continue to function.